• Join the Club!

 • Preheat the oven to 325°.
 Spray a bundt pan with non-stick cooking spray.

-• In a large mixing bowl, combine the oil and sugar.
+• In another mixing bowl, combine the oil and sugar.
 Beat in the eggs, one at a time.
 Mix in the pumpkin and vanilla extract.

 • Allow the cake to rest for 10 minutes and then remove it from the pan.
 Let it cool completely on a wire rack.

 • Meanwhile, combine the powdered sugar, maple syrup, milk, and maple extract.
-Drizzle the glaze over the cooled cake.
+Drizzle or pipe the glaze over the cooled cake.

 Notes